-Once the trench is backfilled and covered, a PiW may be involved in the compaction, compression and sealing of the trench (Figure 16).
-PiW may also be involved in cleaning up the surrounding environment (Figure 17).
+Once the trench is backfilled and covered, a LiW will use a compactor to compress and seal the trench (Figure 16).
+LiWs will clean up the surrounding environment by replacing their tools and sweeping up and discarding any debris (Figure 17).
 The appropriate City department, namely Roads or Concrete Finishers, will return the road to its original condition.